andryrabe/centos-php56/README.md

 centos-ssh-apache-php
 =====================

-Docker Image including CentOS-6, Apache 2.2, PHP 5.3, PHP memcached 1.0, PHP APC 3.1, Composer.
+Docker Image including CentOS-6, Apache 2.2, PHP 5.6, PHP memcached 1.0, PHP APCu, Composer.

 The Dockerfile can be used to build a base image that can be run as-is or used as the bases for other more specific builds.